-Seoul is enjoying some amazing amount of sunshine lately.
-As I settled most of my presentations and papers, it is time to step out from my home or the campus to catch some fresh air and sunshine before it gets hotter the end of the month.
+Seoul is enjoying an amazing amount of sunshine lately.
+As I settled most of my presentations and papers, it is time to step out from my home or the campus to catch some fresh air and sunshine before it gets hotter at the end of the month.

 And so there goes this post about one peculiar building among the concrete forest of downtown Seoul.
 Hidden in the midst of the high-rise buildings, the existence of Deoksugung Palace (덕수궁) is noticeably incongruous.
 Having only visited the National Museum of Contemporary Arts which is located in the palace, I was given another fine chance to take a stroll in the palace itself to understand more about the history of the site.

-As Deoksugung palace is located in the middle of modern buildings, the traditional costumes and the modern background just looked like another Korean drama scene that the prince from Joseon Dynasty time travel to the future kkkkkkkkkkkk Now you get what I mean? ^^
+As Deoksugung palace is located in the middle of modern buildings, the traditional costumes and the modern background just looked like another Korean drama scene that the prince from the Joseon Dynasty has time travel to the future!
+Now you get what I mean? ^^

 Located at the corner of Seoul’s busiest downtown intersection, the palace is also famous for its elegant stone-wall road. (덕수궁 돌담길) I will be posting about it in the next post so please check back some day next week?